Used Cantilever Rack Helpful Tips

 August 2, 2013

-There are two common styles of used cantilever rack, single and double sided.
+There are two common styles of cantilever rack, single and double sided.
 Double sided allows for storage on both sides, but also requires clearance on both sides of the racking.
-Single sided used cantilever rack can be positioned against a wall to save valuable floor space, but will not allow for as much storage as double sided.
+Single sided used cantilever rack can be positioned against a wall to save valuable floor space but will not allow for as much storage as double sided.
 Determining which type is right for you depends on what you are trying to store and how much of it.

 Uprights are sold in different heights with varying shelving weight capacities, so taking careful weight and size measurements of what you are going to store is crucial.
 Once you know how many arms are to be included on each upright, and the weight capacity of each of those arms, you can multiply these two numbers together to get the weight capacity needed for the uprights.
-Example: Double sided cantilever arms: 12 (2 rows of 3, double sided)Weight Capacity of 1 arm: 1,500 lbs.Weight capacity required for upright: 12 x 1,500lbs = 18,000lbs
+Example: Double sided cantilever arms: 12 (2 rows of 3, double sided)Weight Capacity of 1 arm: 1,500 lbs.Weight capacity required for upright: 12 x 1,500lbs = 18,000lbs.

 Brace sets provide additional structure to the uprights, and the number of these needed depends on the number of arms, the height, the capacity of the arms and the uprights, and the length of the storage items.
-Braces are not intended to be load bearing, and only stabilizes the rack horizontally.
+Braces are not intended to be load bearing, and only stabilize the rack horizontally.

 There are clearly many factors to consider when purchasing used cantilever rack.
 These options and considerations can be overwhelming, but ASI will work with you to design the racking system that is right for you.
 Our sales staff will get to know you and your specific material handling needs before recommending a certain configuration.